-- Integrate Infiltration Trenches into open space buffers, undisturbed natural areas, and other landscape areas when possible - Plan for setback requirements as listed in Table 6-19. - Do not locate trenches under tree drip lines - Pretreatment using grassy buffer strips is required to protect the trench from high sediment loads (see Figure 6-7).
+- Integrate Infiltration Trenches into open space buffers, undisturbed natural areas, and other landscape areas when possible - Plan for setback requirements as listed in Table 6-19. - Do not locate trenches under tree drip lines - Pretreatment using grassy buffer strips or other applicable proprietary device is required to protect the trench from high sediment loads (see Figure 6-7).